IQ Archive

 FAQ: Navigating the AI Age

 Q: Can AI take an IQ test?
 A: Yes.
-GPT-4 has reportedly scored in the 90th percentile or higher on various standardized tests like the Bar Exam and SAT.
+GPT-4 has reportedly scored in the 90th percentile or higher on various standardized tests like the Bar Exam, SAT, and GRE.
 However, traditional IQ tests are designed for humans, so the comparison is imperfect.
+AI lacks “common sense” reasoning.

 Conclusion: The Symbiotic Future